The EOS R5 is a new and pretty expensive camera from Canon. Starting at $3,899 it’s fair to ask, is the R5 worth the money?

 Speed and Handling

 In terms of using the camera it is very responsive.
-It turns on and shuts off quickly enough and the camera always responds instantly to any inputs or settings adjustments.
+It turns on and shuts off quickly enough and the camera always responds quickly to any inputs or settings adjustments.

 One thing I like to talk about is accidental inputs.
 It can take time learning how to handle any camera body so as to avoid accidental inputs but overall the R5 is pretty good in this regard.
-The buttons are well located and the grip is large enough for my XL glove wearing hands.
+The buttons are well located and the grip is large enough for my large hands.

 Speaking of recording, maybe I am just an amateur at video but I wish it was a little more obvious that the camera was recording when it is recording.
 As it is there’s basically just a tiny blinking circle on the back of the camera that lets you know it’s currently recording.
 When you’re looking around trying to follow action it just isn’t obvious enough.
 I have unfortunately missed some shots due to the combination of the mushy button and the not so obvious recording indicator… If they just put a one or two pixel wide red box around the whole rear screen while actively recording that would be obvious enough for me.